Joshinshaker-Tech/tp_cicd/docs/README.md

 # jmt_cicd
-The language-independent template for JMT CI/CD projects.
+The language-independent template for the jmt_cicd workflow.
 Language-specific templates will be created based off of this template.

 # Using This Template:
 This template should not be used on its own, where possible.
 Instead, a language or stack-specific